Ansh-25/BigBlueButton-Swecha/README.md

-THe project focused on creating a POC for multi screen sharinf feature in BigBlueButton an open source web conferencing system.
+THe project as a part of an internship under swecha focused on creating a POC for multi-screen sharing feature in BigBlueButton, an open source web conferencing system.